IBM-Cloud/terraform-provider-ibm/website/docs/d/is_dedicated_host_groups.html.markdown

   - `name` - (String) The unique user defined name for this dedicated host group.
 If unspecified, the name will be a hyphenated list of randomly selected words.
   - `resource_group` - (String) The unique identifier of the resource group for this dedicated host group.
   - `resource_type` - (String) The type of resource referenced.
-  - `supported_instance_profiles` - (String) Array of instance profiles that can be used by instances placed on this dedicated host group.
+  - `supported_instance_profiles` - (List) Array of instance profiles that can be used by instances placed on this dedicated host group.

     Nested scheme for `supported_instance_profiles`:
     - `href` - (String) The URL for this virtual server instance profile.